fzinfz/book/README.md

 # About
 This gitbook is for system admininstration notes.
+If you want to leave a message, please cliek the "+" button near related paragraphs.

 For coding notes, please visit: http://nbviewer.jupyter.org/github/fzinfz/notes/tree/master/